 10-Inches

 A 10-inch back patch is considered ideal for any custom design.
-It can sum up all the possible details well versed both in regular embroidery and chenille.
+It can sum up all the possible details, well-versed in both regular embroidery and chenille.

 14 To 16 Inches